 Table 4 below summarises the planned impact analyses for the Integrating English clustered RCT.
-The primary measure outcome is writing, to be assessed through a test administered by the evaluators (KS2 past papers), the secondary outcome measure is KS2 spelling and grammar (SPaG).
+The primary outcome measure is KS2 writing, the secondary outcome measure is KS2 spelling and grammar (SPaG).
 The impact analyses will first include all pupils; estimated as 40 pupils per school.
 It will then focus solely on EAL pupils; estimated at 10 pupils per school.
 Within the main impact analyses, the current binary EAL measure will be used.
 The five point fluency scale introduced in autumn 2016 will be used in exploratory analyses as detailed below.

-A multilevel approach will be taken, with pupils clustered into schools.
-Multilevel linear regression models will be constructed for the primary and secondary outcome measures.
+A multilevel approach will be taken with pupils clustered into schools.
+Multilevel linear regression models will be constructed for the primary and secondary KS2 attainment outcome measures.
 The first model will include no covariates and simply determine the difference between intervention and control schools.
 This will be based on the full sample with complete data.
-We are undertaking a baseline test (GL PTE level 9) rather than using pupil level KS1 data given the higher level of missing KS1 data for EAL pupils.
+We are undertaking a baseline test (GL PTE level 9) rather than using pupil level KS1 data given the higher level of missing KS1 data for EAL pupils5.
 Recognising the EEF requirement to control for prior attainment, a second model will include the GL PTE baseline as a covariate at the pupil level and mean KS1 attainment as a covariate at the school level.
 The second model will be presented as the main analysis.
 A third model will include the full set of school level covariates used to perform minimisation.
 A sensitivity analysis will be undertaken to assess the potential impact of missing data.
 All of the main impact analyses will adopt an 'intention to treat' approach.

-Further exploratory analyses will ascertain the impact of the Integrating English programme on pupils classified as FSM and explore the intersection of FSM and EAL in relation to the two outcome measures.
+Further exploratory analyses will ascertain the impact of the Integrating English programme on pupils classified as FSM6 and explore the intersection of FSM and EAL in relation to the two outcome measures.
 The new five-point EAL language fluency measure will also be used within these exploratory analyses as a pupil level covariate.
 Finally, drawing on the process evaluation, measures of 'fidelity' to the Integrating English programme will be incorporated into an 'on treatment' analysis.
 Specific fidelity measures will be agreed with the Enfield delivery team prior to randomisation.

-For each model, the coefficient of the dummy variable used to distinguish 'intervention group' pupils within the 50 schools who will receive the Integrating English programme from 'control group' pupils will be converted into Hedges' g effect size statistics with 95% confidence intervals.
+For each model, the coefficient of the dummy variable used to distinguish 'intervention group' pupils within the 50 schools who will receive the Integrating English programme from 'control group' pupils will be converted into Hedges' q effect size statistics with 95% confidence intervals.

-&lt;sup>5 https://v1.educationendowmentfoundation.org.uk/uploads/pdf/EAL and educational achievement2.pdf
+5 https://v1.educationendowmentfoundation.org.uk/uploads/pdf/EAL and educational achievement2.pdf

-&lt;sup>6 FSM is a measure to identify pupils claiming Free School Meals.
+6 FSM is a measure to identify pupils claiming Free School Meals.
 The NPD 'FSMEver' variable, indicating pupils who have ever been eligible for FSM at any time, will be used for these analyses.

-Table 4: Summary of analysis plan.
+Table 4: Summary of analysis plan

 Multilevel linear regression with two levels (pupils clustered into schools)